Choosing an Attorney for Your TBI CaseMay 24, 2017

 - A commitment to not pass your case off to a non-lawyer – Just because an attorney meets with you at the beginning of the case does not mean that (s)he will see your case through to its resolution.
 If your case gets passed off to a non-attorney associate, mistakes that may compromise your case can happen.
 Instead, be sure to choose a lawyer who will be dedicated to handling your case at every stage and bringing your case to the best possible outcome.

-- Honesty and trust – Choose a lawyer who gives it you straight and provides clear explanations you can understand.
+- Honesty and trust – Choose a lawyer who gives it to you straight and provides clear explanations you can understand.
 Also, make sure your attorney is someone who you feel is trustworthy.
 If you have any qualms about the honesty or trustworthiness of a particular lawyer, keep looking.

 A Few More Helpful Tips for Selecting a Brian Injury Attorney